 Very thin (~1 µm and less) polymeric films, which often consist of multiple layers, are often used as electric insulation or protection against corrosion for electronic components such as printed circuit boards (PCB) or smartphone parts as well as refractive films on optical lenses.
 They can also be used as sensors for humidity or lithography, antibacterial coatings of stents, or even for genome sequencing.

-Besides adhesion and scratch resistance, also the nanostructure is of great interest.
+Besides adhesion, scratch resistance, and the surface zeta potential, also the nanostructure is of great interest.
 Find out the most about your material by performing:

 - topography measurements